A. Craig Copetas: Early life and education

 Copetas attended Upper St. Clair High School in Pittsburgh, where he was a writer on the school's newspaper, The St. Clairion.
 He also played in the band Karl Ottoman & the Empires.

-He had various summer jobs which included laying natural gas pipelines in Western Pennsylvania and West Virginia and clerking at law firm Eckert, Seamans, Cherin & Mellott.
-This led to him becoming a researcher on The Scranton Commission on Campus Unrest in the summer of 1970, directly in the wake of the Kent State and Jackson State massacres in May 1970.
+Copetas held various summer jobs, including layin natural gas pipelines in Western Pennsylvania and West Virginia and clerking at Eckert, Seamans, Cherin & Mellott, a law firm.
+This led to him becoming a researcher on The Scranton Commission on Campus Unrest in the summer of 1970, following the Kent State and Jackson State killings in May 1970.

-Between 1969 and 1972, he studied journalism, history and, under the tutelage of the celebrated American poet Stanley Plumly, creative writing at Ohio University as a Cutler College Honors Program student.
-The program arranged for Copetas to spend his senior year at The University of East Anglia (UK), where he studied political and Russian history.
-During this time, he got to know fellow UEA student Ian McEwan, and also the American Beat Generation writer William S. Burroughs.
+Between 1969 and 1972, he studied journalism and history under the tutelage of American poet Stanley Plumly and creative writing at Ohio University, where he was a Cutler College Honors Program student.
+Copetas spent his senior year at the University of East Anglia in the United Kingdom, where he studied political and Russian history and got to know fellow student Ian McEwan, and American Beat Generation writer William S. Burroughs.